Iamkrmayank/Vomitoxin-Prediction/README.md

 These results demonstrate that for this specific vomitoxin prediction task, traditional machine learning approaches, particularly Random Forest, provide the most accurate predictions from the available spectral data.

+# Challenges

+⚖️ Dimensionality Reduction Trade-off:

+Using PCA reduced the feature space, simplifying the model and reducing computation time.
+However, PCA may discard some variance in the data, potentially leading to loss of important information.
+This could explain the lower R² scores across models.
+⚠️ Model Complexity vs. Interpretability:

+Linear Regression is simple and interpretable but struggles with capturing complex relationships.
+More complex models like Random Forests perform better but sacrifice interpretability, making it harder to understand feature importance and model behavior.
+📉 Overfitting vs. Underfitting:

+Using Random Forest and Gradient Boosting could lead to overfitting, especially if hyperparameters aren’t tuned.
+On the other hand, simpler models like Ridge and Lasso might underfit if they oversimplify the data by shrinking coefficients.
+🔍 Data Quality Challenges:

+Outliers identified in the initial analysis may have distorted model training, particularly affecting linear models.
+Handling outliers is a double-edged sword: removing them improves model performance but might remove valuable extreme cases if they represent genuine data.
+⏩ Bias-Variance Trade-off:

+Simpler models like Linear Regression may have high bias and low variance, making them stable but inaccurate.
+Complex models like Gradient Boosting have low bias but high variance, requiring careful tuning to avoid overfitting.

 # Installation Guide